App equips microfinance field staff with hands-on training

 - Customized to suit organizational needs

-To know more about G-LEAP, please visit https://play.google.com/store/apps/details?id=com.handytrain.gfi
+To learn more about G-LEAP, please visit https://play.google.com/store/apps/details?id=com.handytrain.gfi

 About Grameen Foundation India